k9-devs/Ninik/README.md

 ## About encryption/decryption algos
 * Plain .txt files store the entry name along with passwords in encrypted form.
 Encryption algorithm can be changed as well (Recommended).
 * All the passwords must be encrypted with the same algo in order to retrieve them again.

+## Terminologies and Other Notes:
+* Master Password: Master password grants access to the Main Menu.
+* Passwords are stored in a different form after going through an algo.
+* Passwords are stored as
+      <br>TitleName Pass(\n)
+      <br>TitleName Pass(\n)
+      <br>EOF
+* Algorithm encrypting and decrypting any password is pretty simple right now.
+One can implement its own algo to change the storage form of passwords.

 ## How To Contribute
 Open a pull request with proper comments.
 For any discussion or query, open an issue.
 You can also message me through Twitter to get in touch twitter.com/mbhups